-Alfred Michael Spiss Deputy Chairman of the Executive Board Gerhard Grund Member of the Executive Board Balance Sheet Profit and Loss Account Development of Fixed Assets Notes • Auditor's Report
+Alfred Michael Spiss Deputy Chairman of the Executive Board Gerhard Grund Member of the Executive Board

 We conducted the audit of the financial statements of Raiffeisen Centrobank for the business year starting on January 1, 2007, and ending on December 31, 2007, taking account of the company's accounts.
 The accounting, presentation and the contents of these financial statements as well as the management report, in accordance with the binding legal regulations of the Austrian Commercial Code, are the responsibility of the legally appointed representatives of the company.
 Our responsibility is to express an opinion on these financial statements based on our audit and to state whether the management report for the company is in accordance with the financial statements.